goauthentik/authentik/website/docs/integrations/services/opnsense/index.md

 ### Step 3

-In Authentik, create an application (under _Resources/Applications_) which uses this provider.
+In authentik, create an application (under _Resources/Applications_) which uses this provider.
 Optionally apply access restrictions to the application using policy bindings.

 :::note
 Only settings that have been modified from default have been listed.